-A. Terminal Objectives
+A Terminal Objectives

-Upon successful completion of the course, through class lectures, class participation, quizzes, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:
+Upon successful completion of this course, through class lectures, class participation, videos, as well as language laboratory, online learning, and Activity Pak exercises, the student will be able to do the following:

-- 1. Exhibit aural comprehension through response to questions. - 2.
-Demonstrate control of grammatical structures covered in the textmaterial through oral classroom participation, written assignments, and testing. - 3.
-Exhibit comprehension of reading through participation in class discussion and through testing over content of material assigned. - 4.
-Write in Spanish, using vocabulary and grammatical structures appropriate for this course. - 5.
-Speak in his or her own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
+- 1. Use aural comprehension through response to questions. - 2.
+Exhibit a control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
+Exhibit comprehension of reading through participation in class discussion and testing over content of material assigned. - 4.
+Express in writing Spanish through test exercises and controlled compositions. - 5.
+Express in own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
 Use and exhibit knowledge of Spanish vocabulary. - 7.
-Perform most activities listed in the ACTFL novice mid level competencies as follow: - a.
-Communicate on very familiar topics using a variety of words and phrases that he or she has practiced and memorized. - b.
-Present information about him or herself and some other very familiar topics using a variety of words, phrases, and memorized expressions.
+Perform most activities listed in the ACTFL novice high competencies. - Communicate and exchange information about familiar topics using phrases and simple sentences, sometimes supported by memorized language, and usually handle short social interactions in everyday situations by asking and answering simple questions. - b.
+Present basic information on familiar topics using language with phrases and simple sentences that have been practiced. - Write short messages and notes on familiar topics related to everyday life.